-A widely-valued trait of the first and second edition of Millions Saved was the application of a clear set of criteria to determine which programs to include.
-The third edition uses similar criteria as earlier versions, with added emphasis two new conditions: equity and financial protection.
+A widely-valued trait of the first and second editions of Millions Saved was the application of a clear set of criteria to determine which programs to include.
+The third edition uses similar criteria as earlier versions, with added emphasis on two new conditions: equity and financial protection.
 See full explanation of selection criteria here.

 Importance: Interventions should address a problem of public health significance.
 In this case, mortality, morbidity, or another standardized measure such as burden of disease—disability adjusted life years (DALYs)—is useful as an indicator of importance, but other indicators such as equity or demand on health system resources may be considered.